OSTEOPOROSIS AND OSTEOPENIA COULD SEE BENEFITS FROM PEMFS

 A treatment discussion about osteoporosis or osteopenia is not complete without considering electromagnetic stimulation of the bones.
-While nutrition, exercise, hormone balancing, and supplements are critical to adequate bone formation (particularly post-menopause), they are often not enough.
+Nutrition, exercise, hormone balancing, and supplements are critical to adequate bone formation.
+However, they are often not enough.
 There are many circumstances where these approaches are inadequate or not possible; even when these methods are suitable, adding electromagnetic stimulation enhances the potential benefits and long-term results.
 This means that multiple approaches are necessary to deal with osteoporosis/osteopenia adequately.

 Electromagnetic stimulation is a safe and effective way of enhancing bone formation.
 Pulsed electromagnetic field (PEMF) therapy can, on its own, be very effective for stimulating various repair processes in the body.
 Therapeutic magnetic fields can stimulate bone healing independent of other approaches.
 EMFs penetrate bones without any blockage, meaning they can stimulate the entire volume of the bone in ways that beat almost any other approach.
 Nutrition, hormones, and supplements saturate the bones and provide the “bricks and mortar” to build new bone.
 By themselves, these still require additional energy to effectively create new bone structures.
 PEMFs provide this energy to more effectively use these building blocks.
 This is why I routinely recommend PEMF stimulation to help with bone building in osteopenia/osteoporosis.